 So, there you have it: 32 Questions answered that take you behind the scenes of a real live private pelvic floor physical therapy practice.
 Moreover, you’ve just read the most common concerns and questions that our patients ask us.
 I hope the answers have provided you with clarity, debunked any myths, and put to bed any skepticism that may, or may not be stopping you from accessing a very valuable service – one that can quite literally change how active you are, and how healthy you look and feel.

-I hope this is the beginning of a great, long-term relationship where my colleagues and I at Back in Motion Sport and Spine Physical Therapy become the source of leading-edge health advice for you and make a real difference to your life.
+I hope this is the beginning of a great, long-term relationship where my colleagues and I at Back in Motion Physical Therapy & Performance become the source of leading-edge health advice for you and make a real difference to your life.

 You can contact me at: